AlbertVeli/heightmap/README.md

 > *latitude span* - height of the wanted area in degrees
 > *longitude span* - width of the wanted area in degrees
 > *basename* - common beginning of the two filenames to save output to

+**OPTIONS**

+    -h <FILE> - Datafile for heightmap instead of default -t <FILE> - Datafile for texture instead of default -v        - Verbose output

 **EXAMPLE**